BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

                                                 it consider as empty and crit will be transfered to another location according transfer logic.
 }

+now CustomAmmoCategories.dll searching CustomAmmoCategories.json in every subfolder of Mods folder.
+CustomAmmoCategories.json
+[
+{
+	"Id":"LGAUSS", - new ammo category name, precessed for WeaponDef.AmmoCategory and AmmunitionDef.Category fields, using it in other AmmoCategory field will lead load error
+	"BaseCategory":"GAUSS" - base category name.
+Must bt in (AC2/AC5/AC10/AC20/GAUSS/Flamer/AMS/MG/SRM/LRM),
+	                         needed for backward compatibility.
+							 All other game mechanic (for example status effect targeting), except ammo count in battle and mech validator in mech lab will use this value.
+							 !Flamer - is base category for energy ammo (plasma, chemical lasers etc) },
+]

 KMiSSioNToday at 20:33
 yes.
 For example mech have 100 armor from 200 and full structure.
 Min crit chance 0.1.
 Weapon have APArmorShardsMod = 0.5 and APMaxArmorThickness = 150.
 APCritChance = 0.5